Abigail Tarttelin: Writing

 In 2013, she published her second novel Golden Boy, about an intersex teenager.
 It has since been published in Chinese, Spanish and Portuguese.
-It won a 2014 Alex Awards from the American Library Association, was one of School Library Journal's best books of 2013, and was shortlisted for the 2014 LAMBDA Award for Best Debut LGBT Fiction.
+It won a 2014 Alex Award from the American Library Association, was one of School Library Journal's best books of 2013, and was shortlisted for the 2014 LAMBDA Award for Best Debut LGBT Fiction.
 The book has been well received by readers and the film rights are also in discussion.

 Her third novel, Dead Girls, was published in 2018.
 It is set in a small English village and is narrated in first person by eleven-year-old Thera Wilde, who takes matters into her own hands following the sudden disappearance of her best friend.

-In addition to her three novels Tarttelin was a screenwriter for Academy Award short film shortlist filmmaker Chris Jones. as well as writing the screenplay for the television pilot of The Danelaw.
-She has also written for the blog Women & Hollywood and founded and edits the publication I Hope You Like Feminist Rants.
+Tartellin has also published short fiction as well as exceprts from longer, previously unpublished works on her official website, and has two forthcoming novels, Remontada, and Ordinary Woman Turns 30.

+Non-fiction publications she has written for include Glamour, The New York Times, The Guardian, The Independent, and Huffpost.

+Podcasts

+In 2024 Tarttelin hosted the Arts Council England funded podcast Writing Coercive Control, which she produced in association with Clear Lines Festival.
+Six episodes were released in which she interviewed six female authors about how they incorporated ideas relating to coercive control in their work.

+The following year she began co-presenting From Below the Balcony, a podcast produced by British campaign group Republic, where she interviews vocal republicans, most notably journalists and politicians, from across the British Commonwealth about their experiences with the British Monarchy and reasons for supporting republicanism.